paragonie/halite/README.md

 ...or an equivalent command for your operating system and PHP version.

+If you're stuck, [this step-by-step guide contributed by @aolko](docs/Install-Ubuntu.md) may be helpful.

 ## Using Halite in Your Project

 Check out the [documentation](doc).
 The basic Halite API is designed for simplicity: